Champion International: History

 By the 1990s, environmental concerns were affecting the company's prospects for future growth.
 In the US, a growing awareness that the country was running out of space in its garbage dumps signaled changes in the markets served by the paper industry.
 Minimum standards for the use of recycled paper were increasingly adopted.
 Concerns about water pollution and toxic waste byproducts of the milling process were growing.
 In particular, Champion settled several lawsuits brought by North Carolina and Tennessee over operations at their Canton, North Carolina site and, by 1999, had sold the paper mill there.
+Also in the 1990s, Champion sold its timberland in Oregon, California, Mississippi and North Carolina to Hancock Timber.

 The company's stock price was stagnant by the late 1990s as a new CEO, Richard Olson, came to the helm.

-In 1980 the company headquarters had moved to Stamford, Connecticut at One Champion Plaza (now 400 Atlantic Street).
-In 2000, Champion was bought by International Paper, which moved its headquarters office from Purchase, New York to Champion's headquarters in Stamford.
+In 1980, the company headquarters had moved to Stamford, Connecticut, at One Champion Plaza (now 400 Atlantic Street).
+In 2000, Champion was bought by International Paper, which moved its headquarters office from Purchase, New York, to Champion's headquarters in Stamford.
 The Champion International building had been a cultural attraction for more than 20 years, hosting a small art museum known as the "Whitney at Champion".
 In 2005, International Paper moved their headquarters to Tennessee.
 Their former headquarters at 400 Atlantic Street was sold to the Landis Group, who stopped providing free space to the Whitney.

 International Paper announced in September 2013 that it would shut down operations at its Courtland Mill facility in Courtland, Alabama, which had been one of the area's largest employers since 1970.
 The abrupt announcement created economic and environmental concerns in Lawrence County, Alabama.
 Residents, current employees, and local businesses hoped the vacated facility would serve as home for another company but braced for a devastating economic impact.
 In March 2017, crews began the demolition of the 2200 acre facility.